-Trump Declines to Take Part in "Baseless" House Impeachment Inquiry
+Trump Declines to Take Part in 'Baseless' House Impeachment Inquiry

 President Trump has decided to stay out of the impeachment inquiry being conducted by the House of Representatives.